I am a professor at the University of Chicago, with a joint

 Hopper project to study statistical machine learning algorithms for

-extracting representations of text and mathematical expressions in the
+extracting representations of text and mathematical expressions and

-published scientific literature.
-Hopper is funded by a grant from
+building new search tools for the published scientific literature.
+Hopper is supported by a grant from

 the Alfred P. Sloan Foundation.

-Training students to extract value from big data (Summary of 2014 Workshop)
+training students to extract value from big data.